 “It’s most obvious when a dog is showing body signals of fear: tucked tail, ears back, avoidance, shaking, trying to hide, things that most people clearly would recognize as an avoidance and a fear behavior,” says Melese.

 Additional signs you should look out for include panting, lip licking, shaking off, dropping his tail and maybe even crouching.
 Fearful dogs may also check in often with their owners or, if they are extremely afraid, may become aggressive to make the source of their fear go away, says Dr. Liz Stelow, a behavior clinician at the UC Davis Veterinary Medical Teaching Hospital in Davis, California.

-Before modifying your dog’s behavior, keep in mind that these confidence-boosters will only work if your dog is only slightly fearful or shy.
+We hope these techniques will help your dog become more confident.
+But before modifying your dog’s behavior, keep in mind that these confidence-boosters will only work if your dog is only slightly fearful or shy.
 Depending on the severity of your dog’s fear, seeking professional help might be your best bet.

 “Unless the shyness or fear is very mild, owners should not try to treat it themselves.
 Instead, they should seek the guidance of a qualified professional.
 If they choose a trainer, it should be someone who will use only positive, non-aversive methods to accomplish the goals,” says Stelow.
 Likewise, if the shyness or fear is a new behavior, it’s best to book a trip to the vet to rule out a medical condition.

 If your dog doesn’t seem to respond to these tips, or is aggressive in any way, it’s best to back off.
 If an owner makes their dog do something after he clearly says “no,” it might make the owner themselves another source of fear, Stelow says.